ultimachine/Einsy-Rambo/board/Einsy_Rambo_Panels/Outputs for Einsy_Rambo_Panel/readme.txt

 2. The PCB must be lead free assembly process compatible.
   Must handle minimum 6 cycles - 260C for 10 seconds.
 3. Please ship panels including rails with tooling holes and fiducials in gerber files.
-4.UL LOGO + ID and ROHS logo to be placed on solder side (bottom silk screen) by board fab in regions .
+4.UL LOGO + ID and ROHS logo to be placed on solder side (bottom silk screen) by board fab in
+    regions in Einsy_Rambo_Panel.GM29.
+  Do not add any marking to bottom areas marked in GM9.
+We require this area blank for production
+    laser marking.
 5. We wish to have an orange soldermask with a black soldermask on top.
 Print soldermask Orange as provided.
 Print silk screen layer Einsy_Rambo_Panel.GTO INVERTED (negative) in black.
   The end result should be a black surface with orange silkscreen legend showing from beneath.